What is an electronic health record?

 •

-Automate and streamline provider workflow
+Automate and streamline provider workflows

 What are the advantages of electronic health records?